LenweSaralonde/MusicianMIDI/README.md

 4. Select your MIDI input device in the right column

 ## How to play
-In WoW, click on the Musician minimap icon then **Open MIDI keyboard** or type `/mus midi`.
+In WoW, click on the Musician minimap icon then **Open live MIDI** or type `/mus midi`.
 You can play live using your MIDI keyboard as long as the MIDI keyboard window is focused in game.

 ## Deal with latency
 As with the regular live keyboard interface, you may experience some latency between the moment you press a key and when the sound actually starts playing, which can be awkward for a live performance.
 Unlike music applications, the WoW client does not support low latency ASIO drivers.